 Like when Radke’s father sold a lawnmower to a customer and recalled having sold a lawnmower to that customer’s grandfather as well.
 “Now I’m personally saying I sold your grandpa or great grandfather a mower,” Radke says.
 “We’re serving generations of families and it’s exciting and it’s fun.”

-The hardware company’s 30-year relationship with their banking partner, Peoples Bank, is another testament to the power of relationship building.
+business banking partner, Peoples Bank, is another testament to the power of relationship building.
 It’s the only bank they use for all facets of their business and personal life.
 Whatever they need, Peoples Bank is there—even showing up before business hours to alert them of a questionable cashier’s check.
 When their father passed, they were there to support the family through the transition.

 “The bank has been tremendously supportive in helping us grow our business,” Radke says.
 “They are very trustworthy and respectful.
 There’s nothing I haven’t asked them that I haven’t felt extremely proud and trusting of what they tell me.
-My children’s accounts, my grandchildren’s accounts, pretty much everything we deal with is with Peoples.
-Not once have I worried or had concerns that they aren’t doing the best thing and the most honorable thing for our business and our family.”
+My

 Back up and punt